Telematics, or pay as you go car insurance, is increasing in popularity — we take a look at how it works and the pros and cons to such policies

-The technology works by having a small device, known as a ‘black box’, fitted to your car.
-The box then uses satellite technology to track your miles, with motorists able to monitor their driving behaviour online.
+Telematics insurance technology works by having a small device, known as a ‘black box’, fitted to your car.
+The box then uses satellite technology to track mileage.

 Who benefits from telematics?

-Out latest research puts average premiums for male drivers aged 17 to 18 at more than £2,100 — paying only for the miles you drive could help young and new car owners control that spiralling cost.
+Our latest research puts average premiums for male drivers aged 17 to 18 at more than £2,100 — paying only for the miles you drive could help young and new car owners control that spiralling cost.

 Drivers using their cars outside of peak traffic hours could also save, as some insurers charge less for miles driven when the roads are emptier and accidents less likely.

 Also, as cars spend less time on the road, the number of accidents decreases — the car insurance industry has stated that telematics insurance products cut accident rates by about 20%.

-Pay-as-you-drive car insurance could have a positive impact on the environment, with people more likely to ditch their cars in favour of public transport if they knew their premiums could go up if they were to exceed a certain number of miles.
+Pay as you go car insurance could have a positive impact on the environment, with people more likely to ditch their cars in favour of public transport if they knew their premiums could go up if they were to exceed a certain number of miles.

 The black box also acts as a tracking device, meaning that stolen cars can be traced easily.

-Disadvantages to telematics insurance
+Disadvantages of telematics insurance